 Add dry milk to the whipped cream, you can whip it by hand or with an electric whip, or beaters.
 I use THIS, it’s a handheld immersion blender with a whip attachment.
 I can’t tell you how many times a week I use this, I love it!
 I use it for smoothies, whipped cream, and sauces.
 If you want to see some sauce recipes look here.

 From start to finish this cake is ready in under an hour.

 - ½ cup butter, softened (not melted but soft.
-I put in microwave on defrost for 30-second intervals twice)
+I put in the microwave on defrost for 30-second intervals twice)

 - ¾ cups granulated sugar